 For travelers with more time, adding multi-day extensions to your Sundarbans itinerary creates a more comprehensive experience of Bangladesh.
 These extensions allow exploration of various landscapes and cultural sites beyond the mangrove forest.

-Before or after your Sundarbans trip, stay FOR 2-3 days in Dhaka.
+Before or following your Sundarbans trip, spend 2-3 days in Dhaka.
 Explore its historic places such as Lalbagh Fort and Ahsan Manzil (Pink Palace).
-Dhaka has a stark contrast to the tranquility of a Unesco world heritage site, making for a sensory rich urban experience.
+Dhaka has a stark contrast to the tranquility of the World's largest mangrove forest, making for a sensory rich urban experience.

-If time permissions and you are amenable to embark on an internal flight, visit Chittagong, Bangladesh's major port city, for its unique atmosphere.
-From Chittagong, travel to Cox's Bazar, home to the world's longest natural sandy beach (approximately 120 km).
+If time permissions and you are amenable to embark on an internal flight, visit Chittagong, Bangladesh's major seaport city, for its unique atmosphere.
+From Chittagong, travel to Cox's Bazar, location of the world's longest natural sandy beach (approximately 120 km).

 For longer regional travel, the Northwest (Rajshahi Division) holds significant archaeological sites.
 This deep dive into old history complements the natural journey.